- Writer: Grant Morrison

 Page 22 – Panel 1: As Darkseid dies, he taunts Superman who is about to use the miracle machine.

 Page 22 – Panel 3: And with a single sound, Superman cancels out Darkseid.

-Page 23 – Panels 1-4: Superman takes the Element-X from Metron’s chair and uses it to power the miracle machine.
+Page 23 – Panels 1 to 4: Superman takes the Element-X from Metron’s chair and uses it to power the miracle machine.